pierre-prandi/pierre-prandi.github.io/rain_flag.md

 <img src="https://altika-saral.cnes.fr/sites/default/files/styles/large/public/drupal/201506/image/bpc_saral-illustration_p43253.jpg?itok=SUp2HY_4" style="display: block; margin: auto;" />

 The Ka-band is more [sensitive to rain](http://www.satmagazine.com/story.php?number=2058631290) and is therefore a perfect candidate: larger impacts should be easier to detect.
+Originally this was even a foreseen issue on SARAL: due to the senstivity of the Ka-band, how large would be the fraction of measurements lost (or too attenuated) ?
+Thanks to large margins on the altimeter link budget at design stage, this was in practice not an issue and SARAL/AltiKa's data availability rates are above mission requirements today.

 ## experiment